fritzwf/celebrity/README.md

 # information
 Web app that supplies multiple information.
+This uses the https://api-ninjas.com/ for data.